briandowns/Dictu/docs/docs/standard-lib/json.md

 ### JSON.stringify(value, String: indent -> Optional) -> Result\<String>

-Stringify converts a Dictu value into a valid JSON string.
+Stringify converts a Camus value into a valid JSON string.
 Returns a Result type and unwraps to string.

 ```cs